emmagraham/metPropagate/label_propagation/README.md

 # Implementations of label propagation like algorithms

+*Please note, this README was created by yamaguchiyuto.* The original repo can be found here: https://github.com/yamaguchiyuto/label_propagation.
 This is a set of scikit-learn compatible implementations of label propagation (LP) like algorithms.
 One can easily grid search and cross validate models using utils in scikit-learn.